Bushfire prevention starts with you12 Nov. 2020

 Our Fire Prevention Officers have commenced their annual inspections of properties across the Council area.

-We are urging the community to be prepared, and to prepare their properties for this fire danger season.
+We are urging you to be prepared, and to prepare your property for this fire danger season.

 Preparing your property